Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Simulations

-A single run of a simulation is shown in Fig.~\ref{FSingleSimulationRun}, and the spatial heterozygosity averaged many runs is shown in Fig.~\ref{FAverageHeterozygosity}.
-Note that coarse-graining is required to properly represent the time evolution of~$H(t,0)$.
-Figure~\ref{FFitLimitinShape} shows that~$H(t,x)$ for large~$t$ can be described well by the limiting shape of spatial heterozygosity given by Eq.~(\ref{ENoMutationHLimitingShape}).
 To properly represent~$H(t,0)$, we artificially define demes of a larger size by grouping~$M$ neighboring individuals into one deme.
-From a theoretical point of view, this procedure is similar to the formation of Kadanoff block spins as in renormalization group methods~\cite{Odor:NonEquilibrium} whereas, from the point of view of population genetics, this procedure is similar to the methods of collecting data from a dispersed natural population.
+From a theoretical point of view, this procedure is similar to the formation of Kadanoff block spins as in renormalization group methods~\cite{Goldenfeld:Lectures,Wilson:Renormalization} whereas, from the point of view of population genetics, this procedure is similar to the methods of collecting data from a dispersed natural population.
 In field studies, scientists do not typically sample every single individual; instead, they often divide the habitat into patches and sample a representative number of individuals from those patches.
-To summarize, we keep the dynamics of the simulation exactly the same, but define the spatial heterozygosity on the demes of size~$M$ rather than on single individuals.
+To summarize, we keep the dynamics of the simulation exactly the same, but define the spatial heterozygosity on the demes of size~$M$ rather than on single individuals, see Fig.~\ref{FAverageHeterozygosity}.
 We found that the local heterozygosity has the form~$H(t,0)=\beta(M)t^{-1/2}$, as predicted by our analysis of the stepping stone model, for all~$M$ studied ($1\leq M\leq64$).
-From Eq.~(\ref{EH0LimitNoMutation}), we expect that~$\beta\propto M^{-2}$; this expectation was also confirmed by our simulations.
+From Eq.~(\ref{EH0LimitNoMutation}), we expect that~$\beta\propto M^{-2}$; this expectation is also confirmed by our simulations.